March 7 2013

 Okay, super.
 So, really the study concluded that if you're unhealthy, you'll die.
 Great.
 Got it.
 News to me.
 Thanks.

-Of course, according to the BBC report, the researchers say they accounted for those risk factors but found that processed meat still damaged health.
+Of course, the BBC report says that the researchers accounted for those risk factors but found that processed meat still damaged health.
 So, how much of this processed meat does one need to ingest for it to damage health?

 ...those eating more than 160g of processed meat a day - roughly two sausages and a slice of bacon - were 44% more likely to die over a typical follow-up time of 12.7 years than those eating about 20g.